omurgokkurt/steganography/README.md

 Storing 6 bits of data in each pixel of an image.
 Capable of encoding a large text file into a .png and decoding it.

 ## how it works:
-We are normalizing each RGB channel value to value % 4 = 0, thus each channel gives us 2 bits to store data in it.
+We normalize each RGB channel value to value % 4 = 0, thus each channel gives us 2 bits to store data in it.
 Manipulating a channel value in a such  insignificant range (1 to 3) practically creates no visual difference to the human eye.
+Number of pseudo-bits allocated could be increased, in exchange of "deep frying" the image

 ## usage: